Back Office: Inventory - Inventory Item

 2. The Save / Update buttons will not be enabled until all Mandatory fields are entered.

-Basic Details - General
+3. Basic Details

 1. Name – (Mandatory) Enter the name of the inventory item.
 Maximum of 25 characters.